Skip to content

 Therefore, aerobic glycolysis (metabolism) results in 36 ATP produced, whereas without the oxygen, the pathway produces only 2 ATP.

 The lower the energy output, the more the body craves carbohydrates for a quick fix, so you keep looking for food, but satisfaction is only short term.
 More fuel goes in, but you can't use it.
-The body can't use all that extra carbohydrate fuel if magnesium is low, oxygen is low and acidity is on the rise, so the cell starts to inhibit entry of extra glucose into the cell in order to protect mitochondria from the extra oxidative stress of metabolism.
-The cell would rather have less energy than have it's mitochondria kick the bucket.
-In other words, getting overloaded with glucose causes insulin resistence and excessive weight gain.
+The body uses a lot more magnesium to burn carbohydrates (glycolysis) compared to fat burning (ketosis), so it can't use all that extra carbohydrate fuel if magnesium is low, oxygen is low and acidity is on the rise.
+The cell can't afford to risk damaging mitochondria with so much extra reving of its engine, when the engine is clogged with wastes.

 Lactic acidosis – the over-balance of redox

-REDOX is a type of chemical reaction involving change in pH via gain or loss of electrons.
+The balancing game to maintain healthy function works via REDOX - a type of chemical reaction involving change in pH via gain or loss of electrons.
 OXidation is the loss of electrons, that is an increase in the oxidation state, while REDuction is the gain of electrons or a decrease in the oxidation state.
-Oxidated metabolic byproducts (oxidants) are in a sense 'used up' because they lost electrons via metabolism, and now have hungry gaps to fill, making them free radical 'electron stealers' of other molecules they encounters.
+It's like a seesaw always trying to find balance.

 The effect of cellular acidosis on all systems in the body can be devastating to health, because it leads to the resistance of insulin in metabolic syndromes like diabetes.
 As magnesium is essential in protein synthesis in the body, magnesium’s depletion can adversely affect hormones, enzyme activity, collagen in skin, vessels and bones, and DNA function.